Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 ### Enable logs

+This library depends on the [@azure/logger](https://www.npmjs.com/package/@azure/logger) package to support debug logs.

+You can set the `AZURE_LOG_LEVEL` environment variable to one of the following values to enable logging to `stderr`:

+- verbose
+- info
+- warning
+- error

+You can also set the log level programatically by importing the `@azure/logger` package and calling the `setLogLevel` function with one of the log level values.

+When setting a log level either programatically or via the `AZURE_LOG_LEVEL` environment variable, any logs that are written using a log level equal to or less than the one you choose will be emitted.

-You can set the following environment variable to get the debug logs when using this library.
+You can alternatively set the `DEBUG` environment variable to get logs when using this library.
+This can be useful if you also want to emit logs from the dependencies `rhea-promise` and `rhea` as well.

-- Getting debug logs from the Event Hubs SDK
+- Getting debug logs from the Event Hubs SDK.

 ```bash
 export DEBUG=azure*